-In addition to these general procurement principles, the Government of Canada has established policies that require competitive procurements (subject to narrow exceptions) for purchases over specified value thresholds.
-It is also a party to multiple trade agreements that require signatories to provide open access to government procurement for certain goods and services above minimum monetary thresholds.
+In addition to these general procurement principles, the Government of Canada has established policies that require competitive procurements (subject to narrow exceptions) for purchases over specified value thresholds, as well as a Code of Conduct for Procurement and Ineligibility and Suspension Policy applicable to most federal procurements.

+The Government of Canada is also a party to multiple trade agreements that require signatories to provide open access to government procurement for certain goods and services above minimum monetary thresholds.
 These trade agreements include:

-- · Canadian Free Trade Agreement (an agreement governing trade within the Canadian federation) - · The Canada-European Union (EU) Comprehensive Economic and Trade Agreement (CETA) - The Canada-United States-Mexico Agreement (CUSMA) - WTO Revised Agreement on Government Procurement (AGP)
+- · Canadian Free Trade Agreement (an agreement governing trade within the Canadian federation) - The Canada-European Union (EU) Comprehensive Economic and Trade Agreement (CETA) - · The Canada-United States-Mexico Agreement (CUSMA) - WTO Revised Agreement on Government Procurement (AGP)